iverks/crysm/pets-guide/tutorial.typ

 #include "figures/fig-detector-gap.typ"
 // #include "figures/fig-detector-gap-geometry.typ"

-In addition, electrons that hit this gap are detected by the nearby detectors with a certain probability, effectively increasing their intensity by a fixed factor.
+In addition, electrons that hit this gap are detected by the nearby pixels with a certain probability, effectively increasing their intensity by a fixed factor.
-This is what gives rise to the characteristic bright cross.
+This is what gives rise to the characteristic bright cross in the raw images.
 We call this fixed factor the "correction factor".
 The central four pixels collect electrons from an even larger area, and thus have their intensity increased by another factor.
 This factor we name the "central four factor".